Budgeting 101 - Introduction

-I heard over and over again - track your spending for a month, and then sit down and start to work through your basic requirements, and go from there.
+I heard over and over again - track your spending for a month, and then sit down and start to work through your basic requirements and go from there.
 But this paralysed me, and every single time I would give up and throw the towel in; the tracking was just too hard.

-But, after the reaction I got from my friend the other day (Thanks again - this has really inspired me!
+Then, after the reaction I got from my friend the other day (Thanks again - this has really inspired me!
 So appreciative of your time - I think you have a real calling in this area!); I thought I would share our system with you all as well, in case you needed some encouragement to start this journey...

-So - your homework, before I publish the next post... is to write a list of your regular expenses, and figure out your exact income.
+So - your homework, before I publish the next post... is to write a list of your regular expenses, and figure out your exact yearly income.
 No tracking, no allocating, nothing else yet.
-To get you started - I will put a list below which covers most families basic expenses; but you can add your own personal extra's to this, and change whatever doesn't suit:
+To get you started - I will put a list below which covers most families basic expenses, but you can add your own personal extra's to this, and change whatever doesn't suit:

-* Groceries (including takeaways / toiletries / cleaning stuff / petfood)
+* Groceries (including takeaways / toiletries / cleaning stuff / pet food)

 * Mortgage / Rent